haianibrahim/portfolio/README.md

 ## 🌟 Features

 - ⚡ **Next.js 15** with App Router for optimal performance
+- 🤖 **AI-Powered Chatbot** with OpenAI integration and multilingual support
 - 🎨 **Theme Switching** between light and dark modes
 - 🌐 **Multilingual Support** for English and Arabic with RTL handling
 - 📱 **Fully Responsive** design for all device sizes
 - ✨ **Smooth Animations** using Anime.js and Framer Motion
 - 📝 **Contact Form** powered by Formspree
+- 🔒 **Security-First AI** with multi-layer protection against abuse
 - 🔍 **SEO Optimized** with proper metadata
 - 🎭 **Custom Arabic Typography** with proper font rendering